-41.Subject to the provisions of this Constitution, an Act of the National Assembly may make provision for giving effect to the provisions of this Chapter and, without prejudice to the generality of the foregoing, may provide for -
+Subject to the provisions of this Constitution, an Act of the National Assembly may make provision for giving effect to the provisions of this Chapter and, without prejudice to the generality of the foregoing, may provide for-

-(a) the registration of voters for the purposes of public elections;

-(b)voting at, and the conduct of, public elections and referenda;

-(c) the duties of public officers in connection with the registration of voters and the conduct of public elections and referenda;

-(d)equal access to public facilities and the media by candidates at public elections.
+- a. the registration of voters for the purposes of public elections; - b. voting at, and the conduct of, public elections and referenda; - c. the duties of public officers in connection with the registration of voters and the conduct of public elections and referenda; - d. equal access to public facilities and the media by candidates at public elections.

-The right to vote and registered
+Restrictions on voting Claim of universal suffrage

+• First chamber selection

+Municipal government

-Secret ballot
+• Secret ballot

+Campaign financing

-Electoral laws
+• Electoral commission

-PART 2: THE INDEPENDENT ELECTORAL COMMISSION
+Establishment of judicial council

+PART II: The Independent Electoral Commission

+42. The Commission
-The Commission 42.(1) There shall be an Independent Electoral Commission for The Gambia which shall be part of the public service.

-(2) The members of the Commission shall be a Chairman and four other members.

-(3) The members of the Commission shall be appointed by the President in consultation with the Judicial Service Commission and the Public Service Commission.

-(4)Subject to the provisions of this section, the members of the Commission shall be appointed for a period of seven years and may be re-appointed for one further term:
+- 1. There shall be an Independent Electoral Commission for The Gambia which shall be part of the public service. - 2.
+The members of the Commission shall be a Chairman and four other members. - 3.
+The members of the Commission shall be appointed by the President in consultation with the Judicial Service Commission and the Public Service Commission. - 4.
+Subject to the provisions of this section, the members of the Commission shall be appointed for a period of seven years and may be re-appointed for one further term: